Singapore's Largest Aesthetics Clinic, V Aesthetics Has Opened Its First Location In Mid Valley City, Kuala Lumpur, Malaysia

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> SINGAPORE - Media OutReach Newswire - 5 February 2024 - V Aesthetics Medical Group, Singapore's largest medical aesthetics* groups, has expanded significantly by opening its first V Aesthetics Laser Centre location in Malaysia.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 5 February 2024 - V Aesthetics Medical Group, Singapore's largest medical aesthetics* groups, has expanded significantly by opening its first V Aesthetics Laser Centre location in Malaysia.

 V Aesthetics & Laser Centre Malaysia